-And of course, ID Verification and Know your Customer (KYC) processes are as important as ever.
+And of course, ID verification (IDV) and Know your Customer (KYC) processes are as important as ever.

-Bonus Abuse Prevention: Improving KYC Process – Heavy vs Light
+Bonus Abuse Prevention: Improving the KYC Process – Heavy vs Light

 Every operator knows that simplifying the onboarding process is the best way to grow your user base.
 But when KYC processes are involved for regulatory and security reasons, there is also a choice to make:

-- Heavy KYC: more thorough and safe.
+- Heavy KYC is more thorough and safe.
 This can take on average between 1 and 5 minutes, which is a very long time for users and therefore increases churn.
 One example of this would be to ask for an ID verification or selfie at the signup stage.

 There are a lot of forces at play, all of which make it increasingly hard to react passively to the problem of Bonus Abuse.
 Instead, a proactive approach should be taken and, where applicable, a third-party fraud prevention tool should be used to help enrich your customer’s data.